DocuDroid/DocuDroid-worms-repo/README.md

 Avoid pushing grammar errors to prod!

-I made this action so it automatically sends new text being added in PRs to GPT-Edit API and ask it to fix grammar.
+This Github workflow action sends any new text added in a PR to GPT Edit for grammar review.

+## Add to your repo

 1) copy the .yml and .js files to your repo to the same paths
 2) in your repo settings go to "enviroments" and add a github token as `GH_TOKEN` and openai token as `OPENAI_TOKEN`